travlr-archived/CodeDepot/README.rst

 number of
 context switches on a single machine CPU, overwhelms the system and causes notable latency.
-On average context switching costs approximately 30 microseconds of overhead per occurance.
+On average context switching costs approximately 30 microseconds of overhead per occurrence.
 One benchmark of the theoretical limitations of context switching has an upper bound of 18.75% of CPU cycles wasted due to context switching.
 Generally, optimal CPU use, is to have the same number of worker threads as there are hardware threads when a process is CPU bound, whereas I/O bound permit more [#]_.